-For further information and to find out how your school can help to prevent and tackle transphobic bullying, take a look at Stonewall's 'Getting Started' document and Supporting LGBT Young People - a guide for schools.
+For further information and to find out how your school can help to prevent and tackle transphobic bullying, take a look at Stonewall's website, which has many useful resources and lots of information and research.

 Below are a few recommended books for Primary/early years settings which explore Trans issues in an age appropriate manner:

 10,000 Dresses is 2008 children's picture book written by Marcus Ewert, illustrated by Rex Ray and published by Seven Stories Press.
 The book is notable for being one of the first children's books depicting transgender people's experiences.

 Dyson loves the colour pink and sparkly things.
 Sometimes he wears dresses and sometimes he wears jeans.
 He likes to wear his princess tiara, even when climbing trees.
 He's a Princess Boy, and his family loves him exactly the way he is.
 This is a story about love and acceptance.
 It is also a call for tolerance and an end to bullying and judgments.

 Tiny, the main character, prefers not to tell other children whether they are a boy or a girl; they like to play dress-up, as both a fairy and a knight in shining armour.
 Tiny's friends don't seem to mind but when they start a new school some other children struggle to understand.
 Read along as Tiny settles into a new friendship group, overcomes the problems they face, and help to teach children the world over that gender is something to be cherished, explored and enjoyed!